 And it raises, I got an idea.

-I think it was Nixon that first, you know, they literally the White House press room is over a swimming pool that still exists.
+I think it was Nixon that first, you know, literally the White House press room is over a swimming pool that still exists.

 I know because I've been down, I've seen it.

-It's you've seen the area where it is.
+I've seen the area where it is.

-And in large part, we have our military and our veterans to thank for our liberties and freedom.
+There are so many reasons to be a grateful nation, and in large part, we have our military and our veterans to thank for our liberties and freedom.

-National Wreath Across America Day is Saturday, December 15th.
+National Wreaths Across America Day is Saturday, December 15th.

-You can join in the mission to remember our fallen heroes, honor those who currently serve in their families and teach younger generations the value of freedom.
+You can join in the mission to remember our fallen heroes, honor those who currently serve and their families, and teach younger generations the value of freedom.

-A $15 donation to wreaths across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.
+A $15 donation to Wreaths Across America sponsors a fresh handmade balsam wreath from Maine with a single red bow.

-The veterans' wreaths have become a gift of America's respect.
+The Veterans Wreaths have become a gift of America's respect.

 The circular wreath with 10 balsam bouquets is a catalyst for unity, healing, and an expression of gratitude.